bejabeja/geodata-dashboard/README.md

 1. View the map that displays geospatial data by year.
 2. Interact with the map.
 When zooming in or out, data is grouped for better visualization by region.
 3. Interact with map.
 Click on map markers to open a pop-up with specific data details.
 4. Sidebar.
-Slider filter option allows users to view data by year.
+Use the sidebar slider filter option to view data by year.
 5. Sidebar.
-Cards section that provides insights into trends ans total cases.
+Cards section that provides insights into trends and total cases.
 6. Sidebar.
 When data is non-numerical, a dropdown appears with different related information.